phronmophobic/blog/markdown/reusable-ui-components.md

 ;; 1
 ```

-We've implemented an example effect handler just to give flavor of what an effect handler might look like.
-The example doesn't use any libraries or helper functions, but most applications would probably want to use a library to help create their effect handlers.
+We've implemented an example effect handler just to give a flavor of what an effect handler might look like.
+The example doesn't use any libraries or helper functions, but most applications will want to use a library to help create their effect handlers.

 State management libraries should provide a means to specify an effect handler.
 For our examples, we'll use this snippet to "install" our effect handler: